-- All cell phones or electronic devices to be turned off before judging begins and remain off until all judging is completed. - Do not smoke or vape, eat, chew gum or drink any beverages other than water while judging. - ✤ Be respectful of people's work.
-Offer positive and constructive feedback. - ↔ OAAS strongly recommends that Judges with any food allergies or any food related health issues refrain from judging food items.
-If you choose to do so, you do so at your own risk. - Judge must be knowledgeable of the OAAS Judging Standards Handbook and must follow those Standards and not your personal preference in judging decisions. - Judge's decisions should be made with priority given to individual fair/committee policies and rules in their prize book.
-The only exception is for Provincial Competition classes and the rules listed on the OAAS website must be followed.
-For example judges should abide by the fair rules/standards not the OAAS Provincial Competition rules for quilt measurements in disqualifications for fair classes.
-The Provincial Competition rules would only apply for and must be met for any quilts being considered to move on to the District/Provincial Competition. - Items should be clean, freshly laundered if they have been worn or used and free from distinct /strong odours (i.e. smoke, moth balls, excessive fabric softener, etc. NOTE: some fairs specify items must be new).
-Otherwise, the items should have been disqualified by the Committee.
-If they haven't been disqualified, the Judge should discuss with the committee, disqualify and note the reason on the back of the tag and notify the Convenor. - Disqualify all entries not complying with the prize lists.
-IMPORTANT: If this action is necessary, always take the time to put a note of explanation on the back of the tag for all disqualifications and discuss with the committee and/or the Homecraft Director. - You must be able to support your decision with substantial reason if asked.
+- All cell phones and electronic devices must be turned off before judging begins and remain off until all judging is completed. - Do not smoke or vape, eat, chew gum or drink any beverages other than water while judging. - ✤ Be respectful of people's work.
+Offer positive and constructive feedback. - ↔ OAAS strongly recommends that Judges with any food allergies or any food-related health issues refrain from judging food items.
+If you choose to do so, you do so at your own risk. - Judge must be knowledgeable of the OAAS Judging Standards Handbook and must follow those Standards and not their personal preference in judging decisions. - Judge's decisions should be made with priority given to individual fair/committee policies and rules in their prize book.
+The only exception is for Provincial Competition classes, and the rules listed on the OAAS website must be followed.
+For example, judges should abide by the fair rules/standards, not the OAAS Provincial Competition rules for quilt measurements in disqualifications for fair classes.
+The Provincial Competition rules must be met for any guilts to be considered for the District/Provincial